aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-manipulation/convert-fodp-format-to-other-presentation-formats/_index.md

 ### 1. Is Aspose.Slides for .NET free to use?

-No, Aspose.Slides for .NET is a commercial library, and you can find pricing and licensing information on the [official purchase page](https://purchase.aspose.com/buy).
+No, Aspose.Slides for .NET is a commercial library, and you can find pricing and licensing information on the [purchase page](https://purchase.aspose.com/buy).

 ### 2. Can I try Aspose.Slides for .NET before purchasing?

-Yes, you can download a free trial from the [official releases page](https://releases.aspose.com/).
+Yes, you can download a free trial from the [releases page](https://releases.aspose.com/).
 The trial allows you to evaluate the library's features before making a purchase.

 ### 3. How can I get a temporary license for Aspose.Slides for .NET?